-July 2014 – The NZ Transport Agency signs a Public Private Partnership contract with the Wellington Gateway Partnership.
-Under the terms of the PPP contract, the Wellington Gateway Partnership will design, construct, finance, operate and maintain the new Transmission Gully motorway for the 25 years that will follow the expected five-year period to build the motorway.
-It is aimed to have the motorway open for traffic by 2020.
+In July 2014, the Transport Agency signed a Public Private Partnership contract with the Wellington Gateway Partnership.
+Under the terms of the PPP contract, the Wellington Gateway Partnership will design, construct, finance, operate and maintain the new Transmission Gully motorway for the 25 years that will follow the programmed five-year period to build the motorway.
+The Wellington Gateway Partnership has indicated that the motorway will be open for traffic by 2020.